-All Christians are running in a spiritual race, but it is only those who endure to the end or finish well that will obtain the crown.
+All Christians are running in a spiritual race, but only those who endure to the end or finish well will obtain the crown.

-Unlike other races where several athletes only compete for one prize, for there could only be one winner in the competition; the Christian race offers opportunity for all involved to be winners.
+Unlike other races where several athletes only compete for one prize, there could only be one winner in the competition; the Christian race offers the opportunity for all involved to be winners.

 The winner of any race in this world can only obtain a perishable prize or crown.
 However, the victorious Christian will receive an imperishable crown at the end of the spiritual race.